-All incoming School of Music graduate students must pass competency exams in music theory/ear training and music history and literature prior to enrollment in MUS 530 Seminar in Music Theory and MUS 520 Seminar in Music History.
-These exams will be graded pass/fail.
-Each exam may be taken no more than three times.
+All incoming School of Music graduate students must pass a competency exam in music theory/ear training prior to enrollment in MUS 530, Seminar in Music Theory.
+This exam will be graded pass/fail and may be taken no more than three times.
 Students unable to pass after three attempts must withdraw from the program.

 Special Requirements and Standards